hernantz/blog/content/rewriting-the-history-of-music.md

 Crushcrushcrush - Paramore -> Ashley Simpson
-Safe and Sound - Capital Cities -> Empire of the Sun New Millenium Jesus Cyanide - Meshuggah -> Decapitated (Don't Fear) The Reaper - Blue Oyster Cult -> Ghost
+Safe and Sound - Capital Cities -> Empire of the Sun New Millenium Jesus Cyanide - Meshuggah -> Decapitated (Don't Fear) The Reaper - Blue Oyster Cult -> Ghost The suburbs - Arcade Fire -> Queens of the stone edge